EMODnet/Web-Service-Documentation/README.md

 Consortium (OGC) specifications
 ([www.opengeospatial.org](http://www.opengeospatial.org)).

-Note that some portals provide other download services too.
+Note that some portals provide other, non-OGC, download services too.
 For example EMODnet Bathymetry offers a REST service, EMODnet Biology allows specific parameters in the WFS requests, EMODnet Chemistry has an OPeNDAP service,\...
 See [section